javajosh/simpatico/lit.md

 Most of the learning curve of the library is selecting options.
 The most common thing to change are the default imports inserted as a convenience before code samples.

-An alternative to showdown is [marked](https://marked.js.org/), which is a 10kb javascript library that converts litmd strings into html strings.
-Or even [litmd-it](https://litmd-it.github.io/), which is a 20kb javascript library that converts litmd strings into html strings.
+An alternative to showdown is [marked](https://marked.js.org/), which is a 10kb javascript library that converts markdown strings into html strings.
+Or even [markdown-it](https://markdown-it.github.io/), which is a 20kb javascript library that converts markdown strings into html strings.
 Both of these are probably better options.

 ## Highlight JS Library
 [Highlightjs](https://highlightjs.org/) is a (relatively) small 140kb javascript and css library that syntax highlights source code found in the DOM.